-- 2.1 This report sets out an ambitious HRA Budget Strategy to deliver £2.5 billion investment in building and improving Council homes to deliver Council commitments on affordable housing and net zero carbon by 2030.
+- 2.1 Following consultation with tenants, this report sets out the HRA budget for 2020/21 and recommends that the report is referred to the Council budget meeting for approval on 20 February 2020. - 2.2 This report sets out an ambitious HRA Budget Strategy to deliver £2.5 billion investment over ten years in building and improving Council homes to deliver Council commitments on affordable housing and net zero carbon by 2030.
 Capital investment will be accompanied by improvements in how we deliver housing services to increase customer satisfaction.
-The Strategy is aimed at reducing tenants cost of living, with below inflation rent increases and service charges frozen for the fifth year in a row. - 2.2 Capital investment has more than doubled over the last five years and is expected to more than quadruple over the next five years as we meet the 20,000 homes target and increase investment in existing homes.
+The Strategy is aimed at reducing tenants cost of living, with below inflation rent increases and service charges frozen for the fifth year in a row. - 2.3 Capital investment has more than doubled over the last five years and is expected to more than quadruple over the next five years as we meet the 20,000 homes target and increase investment in existing homes.
 A fabric first approach for new build and existing homes that minimises the requirement for energy use will reduce costs for tenants.
-The Budget Strategy also includes a carbon innovation fund starting in 2021 to trial innovative technologies, approaches to retrofit and support carbon offsetting. - 2.3 The HRA Budget Strategy presented in this report will enable wider area improvements; including the regeneration of Granton Waterfront, Pennywell, Craigmillar, Meadowbank, Fountainbridge, Powderhall and Wester Hailes. - 2.4 The major risks to the delivery of the strategy and mitigating actions are set out at section 4.31 of the report.
+The Budget Strategy also includes funding to trial innovative technologies and pilot approaches to retrofit new build. - 2.4 The HRA Budget Strategy presented in this report, and noted by Housing, Homelessness and Fair Work Committee will support the delivery of the Council commitment and enable the wider area improvements; including the regeneration of Granton Waterfront, Pennywell, Craigmillar, Meadowbank, Fountainbridge, Powderhall and Wester Hailes. - 2.5 The major risks to the delivery of the strategy and mitigating actions are set out at section 4.31 of the report.
 The alignment of investment priorities identified through budget consultation, savings identified through the Housing Service Improvement Plan (HSIP) and a wider review of the debt portfolio has resulted in a further reduction in the deficit to £22.7 million, postponing it by a further 11 years (2034/35).
-Committee is asked to note the outcome of the budget consultation process and the proposed strategy.